 Not only will switching over to Genesis make it easier for the developers you currently work with as their “maintenance time” is cut in half due to the Genesis theme, but it’s much easier for people with basic knowledge of HTML and who can’t code like me to be able to change things thanks to the community, documentation, and guides put out by the StudioPress community.
 Gone are the days when you hire a development theme just to modify a certain sidebar.

 There are a few great companies listed on the StudioPress of recommended developers, click here to see them.
 The team I worked with isn’t listed there if you want to get in touch with them, email me at [email protected] with the words “Custom StudioPress Theme” in the subject line and I’ll send you over to those guys.
-(I’m not getting paid for the referral :), they just did such a great job that I can’t recommend them enough)
+(I’m not getting paid for the referral :), they just did such a great job that I want to share some love)

 StudioPress Theme Review